VaLiuM09/Creator-Base-Template/readme.md

 TTS config and training modes are described in detail in the following chapters.

+Unless you explicitly assign the `TrainingConfiguration.Definition` property, the `DefaultDefinition` is used.

-You can modify the training configuration in the same way as the editor configuration, using `Innoactive.Hub.Training.Configuration` namespace types instead.
+You can modify the training configuration definition in the same way as the editor configuration, using `Innoactive.Hub.Training.Configuration` namespace types instead.

 It is recommended to inherit from `DefaultDefinition` rather than implement `IDefinition` directly, as it already provides some basic functionality.